 Experience and expertise: Katrina Onishi has over 25 years' experience in financial markets as an equities analyst and portfolio manager, both in Australia and overseas.
 After a long career in investment markets, in 2000, Katrina co-founded Concord Capital, an Australian equities funds management firm of which she was an Executive Director for ten years.
 In addition, Katrina has 20 years' experience as a company director, including several as a director of ASX-listed companies.
 Katrina holds a B.A.
 (Hons) from University of Sydney, is a Chartered Financial Analyst and a Graduate Member of the Australian Institute of Company Directors.

-Other current directorships: Katrina is an advisor to Little Company of Mary, a not-for-profit organisation and a member of its Investment Committee.
+Other current directorships: Katrina is currently the Chair of the Advisory Council of Little Company of Mary, a not-for-profit organisation and a member of its Investment Committee.